dnsimple/dnsimple-support/content/articles/contributing-services.markdown

 ---
-title: Adding services
+title: Contributing services
 excerpt:
 categories:
 - Services
 ---

-# Adding services
+# Contributing services

 Services are defined in a project on GitHub.
 This project may be forked and updated by you to add a new service.
 Once you have added the files required for your service, issue a pull request so we can review it and deploy it.